A brief history of Woodford

 The oldest construction in Woodford is out to the west at one of the highest points in the parish.
 Near the parish boundary with Great Addington are some historic barrows.
 There is insufficient evidence to date them properly, however, they are thought to be Neolithic (c 3000BC).
 Known locally as Three Hills they are easy to see from the road.

-A number of Roman artifacts have been found in close to the area now occupied by Church Street
+A number of Roman artifacts have been found in the area now occupied by Church Street

 The name Woodford immediately suggests that the village was named after a wood and a ford.
 The village still has a wood and a ford.
 The ford however, is more than a mile from where the settlement is most likely to have started (in the area now known as Church Street), and the wood (known locally as The Shrubbery) cannot be described as ancient woodland.
 Records suggest that it was planted around 1700.